andDo I really need this? My old blogs don't have it, and they are fine.

 Note the three labels used to identify each "value" - which reflect the diversity of the registrars which may provide DNS hosting for our domains (when they are able to fulfill our specific needs).
 When you look at the Domain Manager wizard for your domain, you may see any of the three (possibly, others) used - as there is no authoritative label for these two DNS address components.

 Let's look at the two "CNAME"s, together, so you can compare the similar structure.
+Note the need to get the syntax, which can vary by registrar, absolutely correct.

 This is the first "CNAME" - the "www" alias DNS address.
 This "CNAME" is identical for all Blogger blogs, using the asymmetrical DNS address convention.